 The Nature Conservancy and VIMS collected a large suite of data to measure environmental variables at each of the four oyster farms including water currents, water clarity and chemistry, and sediment type and the creatures that live in it.

 Get more details in the diagram and gallery below.

 Water Quality Mapper: Attached to the side of the research vessel is a water quality sensor that samples the water every 10 seconds as the boat moves through the oyster farm.

 It measures parameters such as dissolved oxygen, water temperature, salinity, and chlorophyll.
 Chlorophyll is a plant pigment that is used to determine the amount of phytoplankton in the water.

 Using this system, scientists can generate a picture of water quality around the entire oyster farm and possibly see what, if any, impact the oyster farm is having.

-Suspended Particles: In the Chesapeake Bay, sediment and plankton can stick together to form larger particles called flocs.
-These flocs both absorb and scatter sunlight as it shines through the water—meaning there is less light available for underwater grasses.
+Suspended Particles: In the Chesapeake Bay, sediment and plankton can stick together to form larger particles that both absorb and scatter sunlight as it shines through the water—meaning there is less light available for underwater grasses.